Pukabyte/savvyguides/docs/settings/notifiarr/index.md

     <img src="https://cdn.discordapp.com/attachments/1314331222058467359/1327440127420792842/image.png?ex=67831275&is=6781c0f5&hm=a6d657890816c21b0ab4cee8512d90116197f60e7ea543436152de165b3eb7ab&"/>
 </div>

-We will create this profile making sure we create a profile for each instance.
+We will create this profile making sure we create a profile for each instance (and for sonarr as well).
 I recommend naming them differently as to not cause any confusion later on.
 I also recommend adding all of the optional formats at the bottom.

 <div align="center">
     <img src="https://cdn.discordapp.com/attachments/1314331222058467359/1327441638360092774/image.png?ex=678313dd&is=6781c25d&hm=dc79dd4d632d363d8460a91128fc09849c2832a1e8d18e5f89c0448c489b7ffa&"/>